-The attendance of the members of the HRRC at each meeting held during the year ended 31 December 2015 is set out on page 18 of the Annual Report 2015.
+The HRRC met three times in 2016.
+The attendance of the members of the HRRC at each meeting held during the year ended 31 December 2016 is set out on in the Annual Report 2016.

 Independence

 In its Charter, the Board has adopted the definition of independence set out in the ASX Recommendations.
 Broadly speaking, a director is considered independent by the Company if the director is a non-executive director who is not a member of management, and is free of any business or other relationship that could materially interfere with the exercise of their unfettered and independent judgment or could reasonably be perceived to do so.